What’s Going On

 CURRENT ART EXHIBITS

-On the Sidewalks of Downtown Sheridan – Over 90 unique sculptures, from Indian maidens to lion cubs to a rhinoceros, on public display all around downtown Sheridan and beyond – over 70 of these are permanent pieces, and another 20 are on loan from the artist (and for sale) – under the watchful care of the Sheridan Public Arts Committee, (307) 752-1603.
+On the Sidewalks of Downtown Sheridan – Over 90 unique sculptures, from Indian maidens to lion cubs to a rhinoceros, on public display all around downtown Sheridan and beyond – over 70 of these are permanent pieces, and another 20 are on loan from the artist (and for sale) – under the watchful care of the Sheridan Public Arts Committee, (307) 751-1654.
+Our very special sculpture, just unveiled August 20, is Leonardo’s Horse (based on the scientific design but unfinished work of Leonardo da Vinci in the 1400s), located in the community plaza on the corner of Main/Coffeen/Burkitt.

-Sagebrush Community Art Center – Retrospective Invitational Show, a collection of works by local artists Elaine Henry (ceramics), Carol Berry (paintings), and Margie Newman (paintings) – thru January 9 – at the Sagebrush Community Art Center in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.
+Sagebrush Community Art Center – 5th Annual National Juried Show – art work in a variety of mediums from across the country – thru August 31 – at the Sagebrush Community Art Center in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.

 Sagebrush Community Art Center – Western photography by Arthur Dailey (1893-1973) and his daughter, Mary Dailey – on permanent display – upstairs in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.